The Early Years is comprised of two year groups: Early Years and Kinder 1.

 The prospective parents may then be invited to a personal interview before admission to the Early Years Programme.

 The purpose of interview held between the parents, EYP teachers and/or Head of Section is to confirm the child’s readiness for school and to gather general information about the child; the languages the child is exposed to, previous day care experience, health, family situation, etc. The adaptation procedure is also explained, as is the programme itself.
 Any special circumstances or requests should be mentioned to the Early Years staff during this interview.

 The entry of new students may be staggered so as to ensure its success.
 Students generally start with a reduced timetable in order to allow smooth transition.
 The EYP teachers will communicate with parents when individuals are ready for a longer, or full, day at the Early Years Learning Centre.
 In addition to the general admission criteria, the following age requirements will normally be used to inform our placement of students applying for admission.

-Early Years students will normally be admitted and placed in EY 1, EY 2 or EY 3 according to their age and readiness for school, bearing in mind the entry requirement for Kindergarten .
-8
+Early Years students will normally be admitted and placed in Early Years or Kinder 1 according to their age and readiness for school, bearing in mind the entry requirement for Kindergarten .

 students should be aged, in the calendar year of proposed admission:

-› EY1 students must be 2 years 6 months before they begin their first day
+› Early Years students must be 2 years 6 months before they begin their first day

-› EY 3 students must be 4 years old before the 1st September
+› Kinder 1 students must be 4 years old before the 1st September